ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 or they might be limited to specific ranges of extents or strides.
 These limitations would call for custom implementation-specific layouts, not something as general as a "compile-time `layout_stride`."

+### LEWG R2 polls discussion

+LEWG's 2023 took two polls in its review of Revision 2 of this proposal on 2023/03/28.
+Both polls resulted in the status quo design, but LEWG asked us to add to the next revision a discussion of the questions they posed.
+We do so in the following sections.

+### Nest the new policies in corresponding existing ones

+LEWG polled on the following question, with no votes in favor and thus no consensus for change.
+All coauthors present voted against.

+> The proposed tagged type (`layout_left_padded`)
+> should be a nested type (`layout_left::padded`).

+The following will explain the context and why the authors oppose this change.

+The suggestion was that we should change `layout_left_padded<padding_stride>` and `layout_right_padded<padding_stride>` from separate layout policies (the status quo) to nested types `layout_left::padded<padding_stride>` resp. `layout_right::padded<padding_stride>`.

+The issue with this change is that it is "morphologically confused," to borrow the words of one LEWG reviewer.
+The layout mapping policy requirements *[mdspan.layout.policy.reqmts]* specify a shape (morphology) of two levels of types.
+The outer type `MP` is the layout mapping policy, which represents a family of layout mappings parameterized by `extents` type `E`.
+The inner type is the layout mapping `MP::mapping<E>`.
+Nesting a policy inside another policy, as in `layout_left::padded`, would break this rule that "the policy is on the outside, and the mapping is on the inside."

+Note also that the `padding_stride` template parameter must live outside the mapping.
+Otherwise, it wouldn't be possible to construct the mapping from just an `extents` object.

+### Layout mapping conversion customization point

+LEWG polled on the following question, with no votes in favor and thus no consensus for change.
+One coauthor voted neutral and two coauthors voted weakly against.

+> An `assume_layout` customization point should be provided for layout conversions.

+The following will explain the context and why the authors oppose this change.

+The status quo design includes converting constructors between some mappings, e.g., from `layout_left_padded::mapping<E1>` to `layout_left::mapping<E2>`.
+These constructors are conditionally `explicit` if there are nontrivial preconditions.
+This design matches the existing mdspan mapping conversions, e.g., from `layout_stride::mapping<E1>` to `layout_left::mapping<E2>`.
+The intent is that implicit conversions express and permit "type erasure," that is, going from information expressed in a compile-time type to information expressed in a member variable or some other way.
+Type erasure here includes three kinds of conversions.

+1. From a more restrictive mapping to a less restrictive mapping (e.g., from `layout_left::mapping<E>` to `layout_stride::mapping<E>`)

+2. From a mapping with static extents to a mapping with dynamic extents
+    (e.g., from `layout_left::mapping<extents<int, 2, 3>>` to
+    `layout_left::mapping<extents<int, dynamic_extent, 3>>`)

+3. Both (changing the mapping and the extents)

+Conversion in the opposite direction of type erasure generally imposes nontrivial preconditions, so it is explicit.
+We permit explicit conversions because they let users potentially improve performance by expressing their assumptions in the type system.
+If users didn't have explicit conversions, they would likely end up reimplementing them in a possibly less safe way.

+LEWG reflector discussion suggested a more general approach to conversions.
+Instead of conditionally explicit constructors, conversions with nontrivial preconditions
+(e.g., from `layout_stride` to `layout_left_padded` to `layout_left`)
+would use an `assume_layout` customization point.
+This would have the following advantages.

+1. Users could implement conversion from their custom layout mapping to a Standard layout mapping.

+2. Adding a new layout to the Standard would not require adding converting constructors to all the existing mappings.

+However, introducing a customization point would complicate the design.
+The benefit of this complication would be low, since most custom or new layout mappings likely could not be converted to existing layout mappings.
+For example, tiled layouts or space-filling (Hilbert) curve layouts are not strided in general, so they could not be converted to anything in the current Standard or this proposal.
+In the words of one LEWG reviewer, most layouts are "on [their] own little planet."
+LEWG discussion expressed a strong preference for not overengineering the design by offering a conversion customization point when most conversions don't make sense.

 ## Implementation experience